 (Image courtesy of The Awkward Moments Bible, which can be found here.)

-Think about how dramatically this would change the credibility of the resurrection of Jesus for everyone.
+Think about how dramatically this would change the credibility of the resurrection of Jesus for everyone at the time.
 I mean, imagine you are poor doubting Thomas and you missed out on the initial appearance of the risen Jesus to the rest of the disciples behind closed doors.
 Would you really have had any trouble accepting that one more person had come out of his grave at that point?
 Would it even have been news?
 The town was supposed to have just witnessed a whole bunch of people back from the dead!
 What’s one more person added to the mix?

 I can imagine the women who discovered the empty tomb rushing into the room where the disciples sat huddled, breathlessly announcing that Jesus wasn’t in his grave anymore, only to have them shrug and say, “Seems legit.
 I just bumped into my great great great grandfather this morning.
 Funny guy.
 Smelled really bad, though.”

 This story really is a fly in the ointment for the infallibilists among evangelicals and fundamentalists.
 I know not everybody is hung up on having a perfect Bible, but if there’s any place they care about insisting it cannot be wrong, it’s right here on Easter weekend.
 They may have decided the Bible can be wrong about common ancestry, or a worldwide flood, or even the Exodus or how many wives and concubines Solomon really had, but not this.

 The story of Easter weekend is a big deal—it’s central to the Christian message—and finding this random scene which never gets mentioned again is really a bit of an embarrassment.
 Even those who read it have to skip over it because it doesn’t really seem like it fits with the rest of the story.
 I think if most were willing to be honest they’d have to say that they’re not sure this story should really be in the Bible.
 It doesn’t belong.